 If your dog is showing any of these symptoms, you should stop giving your dog the supplement and contact your vet.

 Dogs and people.
 Studies show you and your dog can develop acute liver injury from taking a Glucosamine supplement.
-While it may help with some inflammation and a lower dose are considered safe, you don’t want to run the risk of overdosed supplements.
+While it may help with some inflammation and a lower dose is considered safe, you don’t want to run the risk of overdosed supplements.

 Read our article titled, “Are Glucosamine and Chondroitin good supplements for dogs?” for more information on this topic.